Nepherhotep/doomsday-button/README.md

 ## Overview ##

-First of all, what is a project about?
+First of all, what is the project about?
 Doomsday Button actually is a wireless keyboard with only one button.
 Pressing this button hits a special hotkey, in my case it is SHIFT-F10, I use it to run "Make project" command in Idea IDE and XCode.

 Here is a photo of the resulting device:

 ![Image Alt](https://raw.github.com/Nepherhotep/doomsday-button/master/img/result.jpg)

-Whatch on Youtube how it works: http://www.youtube.com/watch?v=JafRsrstjKw
+Watch on Youtube how it works: http://www.youtube.com/watch?v=JafRsrstjKw

 Why I decided to build it?
-Once I found it quite inconvenient to press Fn+SHIFT+F10 every time I want to build project.
+Once I found it quite inconvenient to press Fn+SHIFT+F10 every time I want to build projects.
 So I had an idea to assemble a big red button and use it as a hotkey.

 ## Parts ##